Inspiration4Learning

 4 ?

-Mathematically speaking, any number is correct.
+Mathematically speaking, any number works.
 For example, we can say that the point (2,4) and the point (6,?) must lie on a line.
-Whatever you put in place of the question mark, there is always a straight line that passes through those two points.
+No matter what you put in place of the question mark, there is always a straight line that passes through those two points.

-Even if we expand the problem further, mathematically speaking there are many more possible solutions.
-Look at:
+Even if we expand the problem further, mathematically speaking, there are many more possible solutions.
+Consider:

 2 6 10